Quantinar: a blockchain p2p ecosystem for honest scientific research: Why Quantinar?

-Indeed, with the development of Internet and in response to those critics, multiple solutions have been suggested for disseminating research as part of the Open Science movement and in opposition to the traditional science publication process. \citet{vicente:2018} identifies the core elements of Open science, which are the transparency, accessibility, sharing and collaborative-development of knowledge and defines Open science as "transparent and accessible knowledge that is shared and developed through collaborative networks".
-Platforms such as \href{https://arxiv.org/}{arXiv} or \href{https://www.ssrn.com/}{SSRN} gather pre-print versions of scientific articles. \href{https://www.academia.edu/}{Academia} or \href{https://www.researchgate.net/}{ResearchGate} are community based platform that act as social medias for researchers where they can upload their articles to gain visibility, connect with other researchers to communicate and increase their network.
+Indeed, with the development of the internet and in response to those critics, multiple solutions have been suggested for disseminating research as part of the Open Science movement and in opposition to the traditional scientific publication process. \citet{vicente:2018} identifies the core elements of Open science, which are the transparency, accessibility, sharing, and collaborative development of knowledge, and defines Open science as "transparent and accessible knowledge that is shared and developed through collaborative networks".
+Platforms such as \href{https://arxiv.org/}{arXiv} or \href{https://www.ssrn.com/}{SSRN} gather pre-print versions of scientific articles. \href{https://www.academia.edu/}{Academia} or \href{https://www.researchgate.net/}{ResearchGate} are community-based platforms that act as social media for researchers where they can upload their articles to gain visibility, connect with other researchers to communicate and increase their network.
 On top, researchers can easily share their code on \href{https://cran.r-project.org/}{CRAN} network as R packages or simply as a repository on \href{https://gitlab.com/}{GitLab} or \href{https://github.com/}{GitHub} in any language, which considerably help the associated research reproducibility.
-Finally, communities such as \href{https://huggingface.co/}{Hugging Face} or \href{https://www.kaggle.com/}{Kaggle} allow users to collaborate with each other on common tasks by sharing pretrained models, code or datasets in the machine learning universe.
+Finally, communities such as \href{https://huggingface.co/}{Hugging Face} or \href{https://www.kaggle.com/}{Kaggle} allow users to collaborate on common tasks by sharing pre-trained models, code, or datasets in the machine learning universe.